 These population-level interventions help improve the well-being and quality of life for people living with Alzheimer's and reduce the costs associated with it.
-To help shape that response, the Alzheimer's Association and the Centers for Disease Control and Prevention (CDC) developed the Healthy Brain Initiative (HBI), including its signature guidebook— State and Local Public Health Partnerships to Address Dementia: The 2018-2023 Road Map
+To help shape that response, the Alzheimer's Association and the Centers for Disease Control and Prevention (CDC) developed the Healthy Brain Initiative (HBI), including its signature guidebook— the Healthy Brain Initiative: State and Local Road Map for Public Health, 2023-2027

 .
 In addition, the Alzheimer's Association runs the CDC-funded Public Health Center of Excellence on Dementia Risk Reduction

 Public health works to improve the health and well-being for the whole community — at any stage of life, at any age.
 Even though most people with Alzheimer's are over the age of 65, the brain changes associated with Alzheimer's begin to take root many years, even decades, before symptoms appear.
 Behaviors and health conditions even earlier can affect a person's risk for later-life dementia.
 That is why a life-course approach to Alzheimer's and other dementias is needed and why public health must intervene across the lifespan.

 This illustration provides a life-course view for people who may eventually develop dementia and for people living with dementia.
 The semi-circle in purple shows different stages of cognitive functioning from birth to death — beginning with healthy cognition and moving through the pre-symptomatic and mild cognitive impairment stages, and then to dementia.
 The blue segments represent primary, secondary, and tertiary prevention — the three major opportunities for public health intervention across the life-course: